dodgeblaster/jscourse/assignments/assignment-1/README.md

 -   Can I visit a github repo?
 -   Can I visit a url to see the final result?
+- Are the assets correctly connected (css, imgs) when I visit the url

 #### Requirements

-In order to get 90%, I will be asking the following questions
+I will be asking the following questions

 -   Do the tiles match the data in the javascript file (1 point)
 -   Did your solution use a loop?
 (1 point)